AI-team-UoA/Sextant/README.md

   3. Install the m2e plugin for Eclipse from http://www.eclipse.org/m2e/.
   4. Install the MercurialEclipse plugin for Eclipse from http://javaforge.com/project/HGE .
-  5. From Eclipse, go to File --> Import --> Mercurial --> Clone Existing
-     Mercurial Repository --> Next.
-In the URL textarea paste the following
+  5. From Eclipse, go to File --> Import --> Git --> Projects from Git --> Next --> Clone URI.
+In the URI textarea paste the following
-     URL: http://hg.strabon.di.uoa.gr/Sextant-New and then press Next --> Next -->
+     URL: https://github.com/zefyros/Sextant.git and then press Next --> Next --> Next -->
      Finish.
 Right click on the project and select Configure --> Convert to Maven project.
 Eclipse will enable Maven dependency management for the project, download any dependencies and build the project.